foam-framework/foam2/doc/guides/Porting.md

   ],
 Support for specifying methods: or listeners: as maps ({}) is no longer supported.
 They must be specified as arrays ([]) in FOAM2.
 U2 renames cls() to cssClass().
 The use of 'subType' or 'model' to specify types being used in compound property types or in DAO's or Views have been replaced by 'of'.
+The signature of property-change events have changed.